protomodule/probe/README.md

 })
 ```

+For more information on how to specify the schema for your environment variables continue reading [here](https://github.com/af/envalid).
 In any other module you can import the singleton config:

 ```
 import { config } from "./config"